-Laura Nanni is a curator, producer and artist, known for her successful leadership of initiatives focused on artistic experimentation, community building, and interdisciplinary collaboration.
+Laura Nanni (she/her) is a curator, producer, and artist, known for her successful leadership of initiatives focused on artistic experimentation, community building, interdisciplinary collaboration, and public space.
 Since 2016, she has led SummerWorks through a significant period of growth and transformation.
-Past roles include: Programming Supervisor for Nuit Blanche Toronto; Rhubarb Festival Director for Buddies in Bad Times Theatre; as well as Curator and Program Coordinator for the HATCH mentorship and residency program at Harbourfront Centre.
-Her artistic projects and collaborations, often site specific, have been presented across North America, Europe, and the UK.
-More info at laurananni.com
+Past roles include: Programming Supervisor for Nuit Blanche Toronto; Rhubarb Festival Director for Buddies in Bad Times Theatre; Curator and Program Coordinator for the HATCH mentorship and residency program at Harbourfront Centre; and Staff Manager, Festival Veunes & Operations for TIFF.
+Her artistic projects and collaborations have been presented across North America, Europe, and the UK.
+More info at laurananni.com.

 Allie is a black artist and mental health activist living in Toronto, With a diverse background in both marketing and the arts.
 She is the curator/designer of Amplify Collective, a wearable art, performance and advocacy company.
 Her work has been featured at the ROM, Harbourfront Centre, MMVA’s, TIFF and more!

 Sue is a longstanding member of the Toronto arts community, having been active at various stages of her career as a playwright, dramaturg, theatre-maker and, for over the past decade, as a creative producer and facilitator.
 Recent projects include: SummerWorks’ Lab Residencies, as well as Festival Producer for Aluna Theatre’s CAMINOS and RUTAS festivals, Progress (SummerWorks / The Theatre Centre), and Weesageechak Begins to Dance (Native Earth).
 Sue was the 2018 recipient of The Leonard McHardy and John Harvey Award for Leadership in Administration, and is an Adaptive Facilitator for the Metcalf Foundation’s Staging Change program.